 Receiving His Mercy

-Although David was devoted to doing God's will, knowing the Lord, and becoming holy, he still fell short of God's glory like the rest of us, and needed God's mercy.
+Although David was a man of integrity, shepherding the people, leading them with skillful hands, devoted to doing God's will, knowing the Lord, and becoming holy, he still fell short of God's glory like the rest of us, and needed God's mercy.
 He would have been a much better example for us if he had not fallen into adultery with Bathsheba, and his own life would have been better for it, too.
 But then we might assume that the reason he was a man after God's own heart was that he was so perfect and without sin in his life.
 So the Lord used even his great sin to teach us something.
 We learn from it that in our pursuit of doing God's will, knowing Him, and becoming holy, that if we sin, we, too, will need to receive God's mercy.

 David prayed, "Have mercy on me, O God, according to your unfailing love; according to your great compassion blot out my transgressions.
 Wash away all my iniquity and cleanse me from my sin."
 (Ps 51:1-2, NIV).
 While he could not undo the sin he had committed, he knew he must repent and seek forgiveness from God.
 He sought hard after God for mercy to wipe out his transgressions, wash away all his iniquity, and cleanse him from his sin.
 That's the example we need to follow, too, if we would be a man or woman after God's own heart.